 Forward-looking ratios and metrics are useful items in the vehicle documentation.
 However, they are ‘theoretical’, in that they are based on estimated costs, anticipated numbers of assets, and assumptions such as growth rate, vehicle life and tax structuring.
 Requirements for forward-looking fee and expense metrics at the vehicle launch stage are described below.
 Once the vehicle has commenced operations, there should be no further requirement for forward-looking metrics as historic metrics based on historic data should then be available.

-A forward-looking TER, based on both the time-weighted average INREV GAV and the time-weighted average INREV NAV for the first year when the vehicle is expected to be stabilised, should be provided in the documentation.
-These measures should be calculated following the same methodology as for an historic TER, although they will be based on estimates.
+A forward-looking TGER, based on the time-weighted average INREV GAV for the first year when the vehicle is expected to be stabilised, should be provided in the vehicle documentation.
+A forward-looking NAV TGER based on the time-weighted average INREV NAV may also be provided.
+These measures should be calculated following the same methodology as for a historic TGER and for NAV TGER, although they will be based on estimates.

-The forward-looking TER should be accompanied by disclosure of the estimates used to calculate this metric.
+The forward-looking TGER and NAV TGER should be accompanied by disclosure of the estimates used to calculate this metric.

 Forward-looking real estate expense ratio